Macro coverage with fibre or microwave backhaul for concentrated village or township demand.

 Subscriber, policy, and broadband service controls sized for regional operations.

-The service footprint can stay compact while still supporting rural access, broadband plans, and regional backhaul diversity.
+The PulseM footprint stays compact while still supporting rural access, broadband plans, and regional backhaul diversity.

 Coverage economics, transport flexibility, and broadband utility.